The evolutionary model of industrial dynamics

 The Nelson-Winter model and my model

 - different price-setting procedures – the NW model set uniform price for all products of different firms via global demand function.
-In my model, each firm sets the price individually, taking into consideration such features as current production costs and current products’ characteristics as well as the existing market structure (the firms’ specific-price setting procedures cause a diversity of price at the industry level).
+In my model, each firm sets the price individually, considering such features as current production costs and current products’ characteristics and the existing market structure (the firms’ specific-price setting procedures cause a diversity of price at the industry level).

-- in my model routines’ and products’ characteristics spaces (analogous to genotype and phenotype spaces in biology) cause different modes of the search for innovation.
+- in my model, routines’ and products’ characteristics spaces (analogous to genotype and phenotype spaces in biology) cause different modes of innovation search.
 In the NW model, economic characteristics (namely, capital productivity) are modified directly.
 In my model, basic inventions and innovations stem from firms’ routines modifications and next through relevant transformations of routines values productivity of capital (A), unit costs of production (V), and products characteristics (z) are evaluated.
 I distinguish two types of routines, namely active and latent ones.
 Beside ‘classical’ search mechanism for innovation (invention) as mutation and recombination, I consider transition, transposition and recrudescence.

 - decision making procedure in the NW model has a form of a rather simple mathematical formula.
-In my model, the decision making procedure includes such essential elements as investment constraints, the possibility of credit taking, the current structure of the market, diversified firms objectives, subjective evaluation of each firm concerning future behaviour of its competitors, etc.
+In my model, the decision-making procedure includes such essential elements as investment constraints, the possibility of credit taking, the market’s current structure, diversified firms objectives, subjective evaluation of each firm concerning future behaviour of its competitors, etc.

-The above-mentioned differences make the model more realistic but natural consequence is that the model is more complex than the NW model.
+The differences mentioned above make the model more realistic, but the natural consequence is that the model is more complex than the NW model.

 - for a given market, the margin of price and firms’ profit increase with the concentration of industry (for example, from perfect competition, through oligopoly, duopoly, and ending with monopoly) (Kwasnicki, 1996, chapter 6);

-- there is a specific relationship between economies of scale and an industry concentration, namely the more sigificant the economies of scale the higher industry concentration (Kwasnicki, 1996, Ch.
+- there is a specific relationship between economies of scale and an industry concentration, namely the more significant the economies of scale the higher industry concentration (Kwasnicki, 1996, Ch.
 6,Kwasnicki, 2000);

 - ‘the capital/labour ratio is rising more or less in proportion to productivity, and it is highest amongst the richest nations and lowest among the poorest, the capital/output ratio is much the same as between poor and rich countries? it is no higher in America … than it is in India’ (Kaldor, 1985, p.
 67).
 Kaldor calls it ‘one of the best established ‘stylised facts’ of capitalist development (Kwasnicki, 1996, Ch.
 7);